gmanolache/js-popunder/README.md

 * @license: MIT

 ### Change logs
+##### Version 2.1 - Jan 20, 2015
+* Improved, fixed pop on tab/window always be focused. (still issues on firefox, safari if use newtab)
+* New option `blurByAlert` (will show an alert message to focus the current tab - only for firefox, safari)

 ##### Version 2.0 - Jan 11, 2015
 * Rewrite all the class.
 * Add new SMART features to bypass Google Chrome Popup Blocker.